kemitchell/crgmw-diff.js/README.md

 # Licensing

-This package is free to use in open source under the terms of [Parity Public License](./LICENSE).
+This package is free to use in open source under the terms of the [Parity Public License](./LICENSE).

 Licenses for use in closed software are available via [licensezero.com](https://licensezero.com).